ZerTeam/ZPIF/README.md

-This program is designed to work with the ZerProjectImagesFormat(zpif) file format.
+This program is designed to handle the ZerProjectImagesFormat(zpif) file format.
 It is distributed under the MIT license.